Christmas in Malta

 In Maltese Happy/Merry Christmas is 'Il-Milied it-Tajjeb'.
 Happy/Merry Christmas in lots more languages.

 The Churches are decorated with lights and nativity cribs, 'Presepju', built by the church go-ers.
 The cribs are decorated with figurines, called 'pasturi' (representing figures like the shepherds and angels).
 Today some of the cribs are mechanical and the figures in them move!
 The figure of the baby Jesus is put on the main altar at midnight on Christmas night.
 At Epiphany it is traditional to put the three figures of the Magi (Wise Men) in the crib.
 There is a group on Malta called 'Friends of the Crib' who help to keep the Maltese crib tradition alive.

 Cribs were first introduced into Malta from Italy by rich noblemen.
 They were not popular at first and most were burnt.
 The first true Maltese crib is believed to have been made in Malta in 1617 and was displayed in the Domenican Friars Church in Rabat.
 In St Peter's Monastery in Mdina, there is a crib dating back to 1670.
 This is treasured and looked after by the Benedictine Nuns who live in the monastery.
 At about the same time, another Maltese man made a crib with moving parts powered by water!
 As cribs became more popular they also became more 'Maltese' with people replacing the Italian looking buildings and trades people with local ones.
 (Flour windmills were and are still popular buildings to feature in a crib scene.)
 The first imported Italian 'pasturi' were very expensive and most people couldn't afford them.
-So people started making there own 'pasturi' from rough clay and plaster.
+So people started making their own 'pasturi' from rough clay and plaster.
 Some of these figures still exist today.
 (Modern pasturi are now often made of plastic.)

 By the early to mid 20th century, cribs were thought of as old fashioned and not very popular anymore.
 To stop the decline of Christmas, in 1907, a priest called George Preca founded a children's charity and society called 'MUSEUM'.
 In 1921 he started a tradition of having a Christmas Eve procession with a life size figure of the Baby Jesus being carried at the head of the procession.